proftpd/proftpd/doc/platforms/AIX.md

 One problem involves the less than optimal default shared object search path that the IBM linker inserts into executables.
-The second problem is compilaton failure stemming from an incompatibility with the `<string.h>` header file when the IBM compiler attempts to inline some string functions.
+The second problem is compilation failure stemming from an incompatibility with the `<string.h>` header file when the IBM compiler attempts to inline some string functions.

 Also, a minor usage note: do _not_ use the `--enable-autoshadow` or